rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 For a list of best practices that we recommend for running the Rancher server in production, refer to the [best practices section.]({{<baseurl>}}/rancher/v2.x/en/best-practices/deployment-types/)

+The Rancher UI works best in Firefox or Chrome.

 # Operating Systems and Docker Requirements

 Rancher should work with any modern Linux distribution and any modern Docker version.